unrealxinfinity/LDTS/README.md

 This project was developed by Afonso Castro Vaz Osório (up202108700@edu.fe.up.pt), Haochang Fu (up202108730@edu.fe.up.pt) and Inês Martin Soares (up202108852@edu.fe.pt) for LDTS 2022-23.
 For a more detailed version of this description click [here](./docs/README.md).

-## Screenshots

-The following screenshots give a general look of our game, as well as its functionalities.

 ## Game preview
 ### Practise your problem solving abilities with this puzzle game!
 <p align="center" justify="center">